LabeliaLabs/distributed-learning-contributivity/subtest/docs/pck-description.md

 - What we want to compare (with the Shapley values being the baseline, see section below):
   - Contributivity relative values
   - Computation time
-- Public datasets for experiments currently supported: MNIST, CIFAR10, TITANIC
+- Public datasets for experiments currently supported: MNIST, CIFAR10, TITANIC and ESC50

 ### Structure of the library